Import and export your test definitions

 You can download a sample groovy script to export SOAP Teststeps to the supported imported/exported JSON-format.

-This script is provided under the MIT License (see opensource.org), please make sure you understand and accept this license, before you use the script.
-Steps to use this script
+This script is provided under the https://opensource.org/license/mit, please make sure you understand and accept this license, before you use the script.

 - You create a groovy script as a teststep in SoapUI or ReadyAPI, and copy the provided groovy script